Jim-Hodapp-Coaching/refactor-platform-rs/README.md

   docker-compose logs <service>
   ```

-_For additional commands, database utilities, and debugging tips, check the [full README](./runbooks/Container-README.md)._
+_For additional commands, database utilities, and debugging tips, check the [Container README](runbooks/Container-README.md)._

+---

+## Project Directory Structure

+`docs` - project documentation including architectural records, DB schema, API docs, etc

+`entity_api` - data operations on the various `Entity` models

+`entity` - shape of the data models and the relationships to each other

+`migration` - relational DB SQL migrations

+`scripts` - contains handy developer-related scripts that make working with this codebase more straightforward

+`service` - CLI flags, environment variables, config handling and backend daemon setup

+`src` - contains a main function that initializes logging and calls all sub-services

+`web` - API endpoint definition, routing, handling of request/responses, controllers